- The sidebar, the area down the left side of the interface, with navigation buttons to major features.

 - The top toolbar, the area at the top of the interface, with tabs to open and move between tickets, as well as quick links to search and other apps.

 - The main window, where most of your content is displayed.

-These sidebar icons navigate you to the major feature areas of your Zendesk.
+These sidebar icons navigate you to major feature areas.
 Your sidebar may include additional icons for apps installed by your admin.

 |Home: Displays the agent dashboard, where you can access your recently updated tickets and tickets that require your attention.
 You can also view your customer satisfaction statistics.|

 |Views: Displays your shared views and any personal views you've created, and enables you to access and worth through tickets in each space.
 You create views in Admin settings.|

 |Customer Lists: Displays shared customer lists (created by Admins), and enables you to create personal customer lists for your own use.|

 |Reporting: Displays the Reporting Overview, where you can view data about your ticket volume and management, updated on an hourly basis.
 It also enables you to compare your own ticket metrics, and against those of your fellow agents.
 It may include other tabs, such as Insights and Satisfaction, if these options are enabled.|